matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

    signalling so a client will always see invites from other devices.
 We would need to introduce a way for a client to signal to other devices that they should treat the invite as an incoming call and mechanisms to clarify what events were from which party in a call.
-This would mean a significant amount of protocol dedcated to just this feature, so this MSC omits it.
+This would mean a significant amount of protocol dedicated to just this feature, so this MSC omits it.

 ## Alternatives
  * We could use event IDs for `call_id` and `answer_id` as discussed above.